minetest-mods-camp/arena_lib/DOCS.md

 Better said, these kind of parameters are emptied every time the server starts.
 And not when it ends, because handling situations like crashes is simply not possible.

 ### 2.2 Setting up an arena
-In order for an arena to be playable, three conditions must be satisfied: the arena has to exist, spawners have to be set, and an arena sign must be placed (to allow players to enter the minigame).
+In order for an arena to be playable, three conditions must be satisfied: the arena has to exist, spawners have to be set, and an arena entrance must be put (to allow players to enter the minigame).

 If you love yourself, there is a built-in editor that allows you to easily make these things and many many more.
 Or, if you don't love yourself, you can connect every setup function to your custom CLI.
 Either way, both the approaches require you to connect at least the `arena_lib.create_arena` function inside your mod.
 It follows an example using [ChatCmdBuilder](https://content.minetest.net/packages/rubenwardy/lib_chatcmdbuilder/):